123amaan/Login-Page-using-Java/README.md

 This project demonstrates how to implement authentication and authorization in a Spring Boot application using Java.
 The application includes a login page where users can authenticate themselves, and upon successful login, they are granted access to specific parts of the application based on their roles (authorization).

+Below is a video demo to showcase the project :

 Features
 1. User Authentication: Validate user credentials against a database or an in-memory store.
 2. Role-Based Authorization: Grant or deny access to resources based on user roles.